Musk: I'll sell 10% of Tesla stock based on Twitter poll

-Tesla shares slumped about 5% in premarket trading after its CEO Elon Musk said he would sell 10% of his holdings — about $20 billion worth — in the electric car maker based on the results of a poll he conducted on Twitter over the weekend.
+SILVER SPRING, Md.
+(AP) — Tesla shares slumped in premarket trading on Monday after its CEO Elon Musk said he would sell 10% of his holdings in the electric car maker — more than $20 billion worth by most calculations — based on the results of a poll he conducted on Twitter over the weekend.

-Musk said he would abide by the results of the poll, which ended with 58% of more than 3.5 million votes calling for him to sell the stock.
-Musk owns about 17% of the 1 billion outstanding Tesla shares.
-If he sold 10% of his holdings at their current price of around $1,170 per share, it would net him around $20 billion.
+According to analyst Daniel Ives of WedBush Securities, Musk owns about 23% of Tesla’s stock and has about $10 billion in taxes coming due to stock options that vest next summer.

+Much of Musk’s wealth is held in shares of Tesla, which does not pay him a cash salary.
+“I only have stock, thus the only way for me to pay taxes personally is to sell stock,” Musk tweeted.

 The sometimes abrasive and unpredictable Musk said he proposed selling the stock as some Democrats have been pushing for billionaires to pay taxes when the price of the stocks they hold goes up, even if they don’t sell any shares.
 It’s a concept called “unrealized gains,” and Musk is sitting on a lot of them with a net worth of roughly $300 billion.